-- 1. Member States shall provide for an exception or limitation to the reproduction and the making available rights provided for in Articles 2 and 3 of Directive 2001/29/EC respectively to ensure that the organisations referred to in Article 1(1) are permitted to use orphan works contained in their collections in the following ways: - (a) by making the orphan work available, within the meaning of Article 3 of Directive 2001/29/EC; - (b) by acts of reproduction, within the meaning of Article 2 of Directive 2001/29/EC, for the purposes of digitization, making available, indexing, cataloguing, preservation or restoration. - 2.
-The organisations referred to in Article 1(1) shall use an orphan work in accordance with paragraph 1 only in order to achieve aims related to their public interest mission, notably preservation, restoration and the provision of cultural and educational access to works and phonograms contained in their collection.
-Such organisations may generate revenues in the course of such uses, for the exclusive purpose of covering their costs of digitising and making available orphan works.
+- Member States shall provide for an exception or limitation to the right of reproduction and the right of making available to the public provided for respectively in Articles 2 and 3 of Directive 2001/29/EC to ensure that the organisations referred to in Article 1(1) are permitted to use orphan works contained in their collections in the following ways: - (a) by making the orphan work available to the public, within the meaning of Article 3 of Directive 2001/29/EC; - (b) by acts of reproduction, within the meaning of Article 2 of Directive 2001/29/EC, for the purposes of digitisation, making available, indexing, cataloguing, preservation or restoration. - 2.
+The organisations referred to in Article 1(1) shall use an orphan work in accordance with paragraph 1 of this Article only in order to achieve aims related to their public-interest missions, in particular the preservation of, the restoration of, and the provision of cultural and educational access to, works and phonograms contained in their collection.
+The organisations may generate revenues in the course of such uses, for the exclusive purpose of covering their costs of digitising orphan works and making them available to the public. - 3.
+Member States shall ensure that the organisations referred to in Article 1(1) indicate the name of identified authors and other rightholders in any use of an orphan work.

-- 2a.
-Member States shall ensure that the organisations referred to in Article 1(1) indicate the name of identified authors and other rightholders in any use of an orphan work. - 3.
-This Directive is without prejudice to the freedom of contract of such organisations in the pursuit of their public interest missions, particularly public-private partnership agreements. - 4a.
-Member States shall provide that a fair compensation is due to rightholders that put an end to the orphan status of their works and other protected subject matter for the use that has been made by the organisations referred to in Article 1(1) of such works and other protected subject matter in accordance with paragraph 1.
+- 4. This Directive is without prejudice to the freedom of contract of such organisations in the pursuit of their public-interest missions, particularly in respect of public-private partnership agreements. - 5.
+Member States shall provide that a fair compensation is due to rightholders that put an end to the orphan work status of their works or other protected subject-matter for the use that has been made by the organisations referred to in Article 1(1) of such works and other protected subject-matter in accordance with paragraph 1 of this Article.
 Member States shall be free to determine the circumstances under which the payment of such compensation may be organised.
-The level of that compensation shall be determined, within the limits imposed by European Union law, by the law of the Member State in which the organisation which uses the orphan work in question is established.
+The level of the compensation shall be determined, within the limits imposed by Union law, by the law of the Member State in which the organisation which uses the orphan work in question is established.

-Article 8 Continued application of other legal provisions
+Article 7 Continued application of other legal provisions

-This Directive shall be without prejudice to provisions concerning in particular patent rights, trade marks, design rights, utility models, topographies of semi-conductor products, type faces, conditional access, access to cable of broadcasting services, protection of national treasures, legal deposit requirements, laws on restrictive practices and unfair competition, trade secrets, security, confidentiality, data protection and privacy, access to public documents, the law of contract, rules on the freedom of the press and freedom of expression in the media.
+This Directive shall be without prejudice to provisions concerning, in particular, patent rights, trade marks, design rights, utility models, the topographies of semi-conductor products, type faces, conditional access, access to cable of broadcasting services, the protection of national treasures, legal deposit requirements, laws on restrictive practices and unfair competition, trade secrets, security, confidentiality, data protection and privacy, access to public documents, the law of contract, and rules on the freedom of the press and freedom of expression in the media.

-Article 9 Application in time
+Application in time

-- 1. The provisions of this Directive shall apply in respect of all works and phonograms referred to in Article 1 which are protected by the Member States' legislation in the field of copyright on or after [transposition date]. - 2.
-This Directive shall apply without prejudice to any acts concluded and rights acquired before [transposition date].
+- 1. This Directive shall apply in respect of all works and phonograms referred to in Article 1 which are protected by the Member States' legislation in the field of copyright on or after .... - 2.
+This Directive shall apply without prejudice to any acts concluded and rights acquired before ....

+Article 9

-Article 10 Transposition
+Transposition

-1. Member States shall bring into force the laws, regulations and administrative provisions necessary to comply with this Directive by ...[...] at the latest.
+Member States shall bring into force the laws, regulations and administrative provisions necessary to comply with this Directive by ....
 They shall forthwith communicate to the Commission the text of those provisions.

-When Member States adopt those provisions, they shall contain a reference to this Directive or be accompanied by such a reference on the occasion of their official publication.
-Member States shall determine how such reference is to be made.
+When Member States adopt those provisions, they shall contain a reference to this Directive or shall be accompanied by such a reference on the occasion of their official publication.
+The methods of making such reference shall be laid down by Member States.